tidalcycles/tidalcycles.github.io/_patterns/sequences.md

 d1 $ sound "bd:3"
 ~~~~

+{% capture samples %}
+You can find (and if you like, add to) the samples in the `samples` folder inside the Dirt folder.
+They're in 'wav' format.
+{% endcapture %}

+{% include alert.html content=samples %}

 Putting things in quotes actually defines a sequence.
 For example, the
 following gives you a pattern of bass drum then snare: